swanhack/HackChallenge4/README.md

 ## Where to Start
 - Try loading an image in the programming language of your choice.
 Change 1 pixels colour and then save the image.
 - Gray-scaling your image before performing edge detection will make things easier.
 - A really simple edge detector can be done with `if` statements.
-You want to check if a pixels colour is brighter or darker then it's neighbours.
+You want to check if a pixels colour is brighter or darker then its neighbours.
 - Look up more complex implementations: https://www.wikiwand.com/en/Edge_detection

 ## Extra ideas